General

 Once you have established your long-term objectives, the next task is determining the key performance indicators (KPIs).
 It’s crucial to note that for every goal you set, identify key metrics and results.
 Doing so will help you gauge whether you can achieve your goals.

-The key metric you’ll choose represents the value your target audience gain from your product or service.
+The key metric you’ll choose represents the value your target audience gains from your product or service.
 Remember that the metric must be directly associated with your company’s revenue and retention objectives.
-Keep track of your chosen key metric to know the performance of your business.
+Track your chosen key metric to monitor your business’s performance.

 Develop A Detailed Action Plan

 The ideal action plan should clearly define the expectations of those involved.
-Make sure to outline what you want to achieve, the designated team for the task, and how they’ll handle the task.
+Outline what you want to achieve, the designated team for the task, and how they’ll handle it.
 Keep everything transparent to avoid ambiguity.

 Provide solid information for every team member or department so they’ll know they’re successful with their tasks.